Looking for Beverly Hills Ferrari Service, Repair & Maintenance? You’ve come to the right place!

-The Ferrari 355 Service Guide recommends that the brakes be inspected at least every annual service.
-Only heat- resistant DOT-4 brake fluid is recommended to be used.
+Brake wear varies between cars due to driving style, conditions, type of driving (road or track), etc. The Ferrari 360 Service Guide recommends that the brakes be inspected at least every annual service.

-GI Automotive has a wide selection of tires that fit the Ferrari 355 and we would be happy to consult on the perfect one for your driving needs.
+GI Automotive has a wide selection of tires that fit the Ferrari 360 and would be happy to consult on the perfect one for your driving needs.

-The Ferrari 355 Service Guide recommends that camber, caster, toe, and height be adjusted to OEM spec, or a custom specification if necessary.
+Alignments should be done at least once a year, or if any suspension changes are made.
+The Ferrari 360 Service Guide recommends that camber, caster, toe, and height be adjusted to OEM spec, or a custom specification if necessary.